 On the Tuesday after the first Monday in November, voters head to the polls to cast their vote for candidates running for government office.
-Presidential Elections are held every four years, and one of the ballots voters cast will be for the President of the United States.
+Every four years voters participate in Presidential elections.
 Non-presidential election years are referred to as midterm elections.

 The Electoral College